microsoft/ApplicationInsights-Java/README.md

 ## To upgrade to the latest SDK

-After you upgrade, you'll need to merge back any customizations you made to ApplicationInsights.xml.
+After you upgrade, you'll need to merge back any customizations you made to `ApplicationInsights.xml`.
 Take a copy of it to compare with the new file.

 *If you're using Maven or Gradle*